Nepmia/Nepmia/README.md

 - But my favorite is [Electron](https://www.electronjs.org/)
 - I know [Bootstrap](https://getbootstrap.com/) and [WordPress](https://wordpress.com/) even if I don't like them

 I'm also a skilled UI / UX Designer mainly using Xd / Ae.
-I only works in vector graphics and mainly draw vectors in Illustrator and I use all the adobe suite for general-design  purposes
+I only works in vector graphics, I mainly draw vectors in Illustrator and I use all the adobe suite for general-design  purposes
 # And what about Back-End?

 Yes, since 2019 I got very interested in backend, I even plan to do some backend school at some point to be a fullstack dev.
-I've used some languages and back-end technologies since 2019 :
+I've used some back-end technologies since 2019 :
 - [Python](https://www.python.org/)
 - [Flask](https://flask.palletsprojects.com/en/2.0.x/)
 - [Django](https://www.djangoproject.com/)